pravatn01/Finetuning-BLIP-Transformer-Model/README.md

 - Fine-tuned BLIP shows improved generalization on unseen images

 ## 🌐 **Web App Demo**
-The trained model was **made using Gradio**, allowing users to input images and receive generated captions.
+The trained model was used in a webapp **made using Gradio**, allowing users to input images and receive generated captions.

 Below is a preview of the **web application demo**: